 8. Alligator Gar

-Alligator gar is the biggest fish in the Texas River system.
-They can grow to over 289 pounds and are very fierce.
-They look like something out of a horror movie, and they are easily scared and easily scared.
-They have very long mouths and very large teeth, which make them look intimidating.
+Alligator gar is the biggest fish in Texas rivers.
+They can grow to 300 lb. and 10 feet long in some other areas and they are fierce fighters once hooked.
+They have a long snout like an alligator with an overbite and very large teeth, which make them look intimidating.

 9. Red Snapper

 Red snapper is a popular fish to catch anywhere across its range.
 The reason is they have an exceptional taste that is highly sought after.
 Their firm and light flesh is delicious and can easily be prepared with grilling, frying, or baking in an oven (broiling).

 Their range is vast, including all the way from North Carolina down to Brazil.
 Including the Gulf of Mexico and around Texas.